PrinceSalmon/AN-1-Quadruped/README.md

 ## Generation 2

 ## Generation 3
 261 components, 18N.m, 580g, 35mm thick, highest performance 3D printed actuator of its class.
+Extremely unique combination of cycloidal and planetary gearbox systems.
+Planetary gears with cycloidal gear profiles custom generated with software recently developed by Eelco Hoogendoorn.
+Allows never seen before high performing fully 3D printed QDD gearboxes.
+Printed with PPA-CF Core composite filament.
+PPA-CF with the CF in the core allows the outside to have a nice slick very low contact friction nylon giving the best of two worlds.
+A nylon outer surface ideal in a gearbox while a high density carbon fibre interior leading to extremely high stregth and dimensional accuracy leading to virtually zero backlash.
 ![Gen 3 CAD](images/Gen_3_CAD.jpg)

 ![Gen 3](images/Gen_3.jpg)